Table of Contents

 If all documentation is in order, pets usually enter Dubai without quarantine.
 However, if requirements are unmet, your pet may be subject to quarantine at an approved facility, lasting from 7 to 30 days depending on the situation.

-Relocating to Dubai isn’t just a smart move; it’s a complete turnaround of your lifestyle.
-Think 0% income tax, 0% corporate tax on qualifying income, year-round sunshine, and a network of 240,000 British expats already here — all whilst being anchored in the 2nd safest city in the world.
+Relocating to Dubai isn't just a smart move; it's a complete turnaround of your lifestyle.
+Think 0% income tax, 0% corporate tax on qualifying income, year-round sunshine, and a community of roughly 240,000 British nationals already settled in the UAE, as CNBC reports.¹ The city itself ranks 6th globally in the 2026 Numbeo Safety Index, per Khaleej Times.²

 But before you can settle into that new lifestyle in Dubai, there’s one crucial part of your relocation you can’t ignore: bringing your pet.